axibase/atsd-use-cases/Analysis/FedFund_FedInterest/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/9183d77b/#fullscreen)

+> Open the ChartLab visualization above to navigate through time by selecting the desired years in the dropdown menus at the top of screen

 _From the source document:_

 "After keeping the federal funds rate close to zero for seven years, the Federal Open Market Committee (FOMC) increased